-Attention Deficit and Hyperactivity Disorder is a common chronic illness in children.
+Attention-Deficit/Hyperactivity Disorder is a common chronic illness in children.
 Most children do have times when their behavior is challenging.
 They may not concentrate on the task at hand, become distracted, talk out of turn, fidget, or be in constant motion.
 However, for some children, this is an everyday occurrence that occurs at school and at home.
 Children with attention-deficit/hyperactivity disorder (ADHD) have behavior problems that are so frequent and severe that they interfere with their ability to live normal lives.

 If your child has not yet been diagnosed with ADHD, but is inattentive and needs evaluation, please follow the steps below prior to scheduling an ADHD appointment.